 - medically necessary care as a public patient in a public hospital

 - some PBS prescription medicines at the general rate.

 Read more about the Pharmaceutical Benefits Scheme (PBS).

 How to enrol in Medicare

-Documents you need to show us if you're a citizen
+Documents you need to show us

-- your British passport
+- your British passport or non-British passport

 - your European Health Insurance Card with the initials UK

 - your National Health Insurance card if you’re from the Isle of Man

 - your Health Service card if you’re from Northern Ireland